-Abstracts for oral papers and posters should be sent as a Microsoft Word Document or a PDF file in an e-mail attachment to John Janovy, Jr., jjparasite@hotmail.com Along with the abstract specify in the accompanying e-mail if the presentation is an Oral Paper or a Poster, and if the individual presenting the paper or poster is an Undergraduate or a Graduate student.
-The deadline for receiving abstracts is Monday, August 30th.
+Abstracts for oral papers and posters should be sent as a Microsoft Word Document in an e-mail attachment to Cindy Church, churchcy@msudenver.edu Along with the abstract specify in the accompanying e-mail if the presentation is an Oral Paper or a Poster, and if the individual presenting the paper or poster is an Undergraduate or a Graduate student.
+The deadline for receiving abstracts is Friday, August 25th.